 Some methods for defining a Master curve depend on a point extraction.
 Follow these steps to create a Point:

-To create a new point the option Create and select
+To create a new point the option Createandselect is used.

 This can be done in 3 ways: